On weakly hyperbolic iterated functions systems: Drawing the Attractor

-We remark that the class of probabilities used in \cite{BV1} seems to be more general than the class of fair measures, but we don't have any definitive assertion about this.
-Before proving theorem \ref{caosgame} we prepere some lemmas.
+We remark that the class of probabilities used in \cite{BV1} seems to be more general than {those we consider here}, but we don't have any definitive assertion about this.
+Before proving Theorem \ref{caosgame} we prepare some lemmas.
 The first one is quite elementary and we left its proof to the reader.

 \begin{lemma} Let $X$ be a complete metric space and $C\subset X$ compact.
 Then $X$ is proper if and only if $B(C,r)$ is compact for every $r>0$ \end{lemma}